JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow

 { $^1$ School of Cosmic Physics, Dublin Institute for Advanced Studies, 31 Fitzwilliam Place, Dublin 2, Ireland\\ $^2$ Leiden Observatory, Leiden University, P.O.
 Box 9513, NL 2300 RA Leiden, The Netherlands\\ $^3$ INAF-Osservatorio Astronomico di Capodimonte, Salita Moiariello 16, I-80131 Napoli, Italy\\ $^4$ Max Planck Institute for Astronomy, K\"{o}nigstuhl 17, 69117 Heidelberg, Germany\\ $^5$ National Radio Astronomy Observatory, 520 Edgemont Road, Charlottesville, VA 22903, USA\\ $^6$ Department of Physics, Maynooth University, Maynooth, Co.
 Kildare, Ireland\\ $^7$ Department of Space, Earth and Environment, Chalmers University of Technology, Onsala Space Observatory, 43992 Onsala, Sweden\\ $^8$ Department of Astronomy, University of Virginia, Charlottesville, VA 22904, USA\\ $^9$ INAF-Osservatorio Astronomico di Roma, Via di Frascati 33, 00078 Monte Porzio Catone, Italy }

 \abstract {Outflows and jets are defining characteristics in protostellar evolution, intimately linked to accretion.
-Understanding their properties and origins is essential to probing the earliest phases of star formation.} {This study characterizes the physical and kinematic properties within the innermost 500\,au region of the L1527 bipolar outflow, a Class 0/I low-mass protostar, as part of the JWST Observations of Young protoStars (JOYS) program.} {We obtain spectroscopic observations using JWST MIRI/MRS instrument across $5-28\,\mu$m at $0.2-1.0\arcsec$ spatial resolution.
-We identify emission lines from molecular and ionized species and analyze their spatial morphology using line integrated intensity maps.
-We derive gas temperature and column density through excitation diagram analysis of H$_{2}$ rotational lines and compared results with shock models.} {The observations reveal extended molecular hydrogen emission tracing the bipolar outflow, with the H$_{2}$ gas temperatures distributed into warm ($\sim$550\,K) and hot ($\sim$2500\,K) components, likely originating from moderate velocity $J$-type shocks and some UV irradiation.
-We detect forbidden atomic and ionized emission lines of \NiII, \ArII, \NeII, \NeIII, \SI, and \FeII\, showing spatially extended morphology.
-Double peaked emission profiles were seen in \ArII, \NeIII, and \FeII, in the eastern region, suggesting that the high velocity component traces a fast, highly ionized jet.
-Radial velocity map derived from \NeII\, emission shows the eastern region to be redshifted and the western region blueshifted, contrary to earlier interpretations.} {The analysis of the MIRI/MRS observations reveals the presence of molecular, atomic, and ionized emission lines in this low-mass protostar connected with active outflow signatures.
-The most striking feature discovered is the presence of a poorly collimated high velocity ionized jet, embedded within a broader wide-angle molecular outflow likely driven by a disk wind.
-The co-existence of these components supports a stratified outflow structure and suggest L1527 exhibits unique jet-launching characteristics atypical for its early evolutionary stage.}
+Understanding their properties and origins is essential for probing the earliest phases of star formation.} {This study characterizes the physical and kinematic properties within the innermost 500\,au region of the L1527 bipolar outflow, a class 0/I low-mass protostar, as part of the JWST Observations of Young protoStars (JOYS) program.} {We obtained spectroscopic observations using the JWST MIRI/MRS instrument across $5-28\,\mu$m at $0.2-1.0\arcsec$ spatial resolution.
+We identified emission lines from molecular and ionized species and analyzed their spatial morphology using line-integrated intensity maps.
+We derived gas temperatures and column densities from excitation diagram analysis of H$_{2}$ rotational lines and compared results with shock models.} {The observations reveal extended molecular hydrogen emission tracing the bipolar outflow, with the H$_{2}$ gas temperatures distributed into warm ($\sim$550\,K) and hot ($\sim$2500\,K) components, likely originating from moderate-velocity $J$-type shocks and some UV irradiation.
+We detect forbidden atomic and ionized emission lines of \NiII, \ArII, \NeII, \NeIII, \SI, and \FeII\ showing spatially extended morphology.
+Double-peaked emission profiles were seen in \ArII, \NeIII, and \FeII\ in the eastern region, suggesting that the high-velocity component traces a fast, highly ionized jet.
+A radial velocity map derived from \NeII\ emission shows the eastern region to be redshifted and the western region blueshifted, contrary to earlier interpretations.} {The analysis of the MIRI/MRS observations reveals molecular, atomic, and ionized emission lines in this low-mass protostar connected with active outflow signatures.
+The most striking feature discovered is a poorly collimated high-velocity ionized jet, embedded within a broader, wide-angle molecular outflow likely driven by a disk wind.
+The coexistence of these components supports a stratified outflow structure and suggests that L1527 exhibits jet-launching characteristics atypical of its early evolutionary stage.}

 \keywords{Stars: formation -- Stars: low-mass -- Stars: jets -- Stars: winds, outflows -- ISM: individual objects: L1527}